akshell/docs/ref/ak/rest.rst

    Catch a :exc:`ResolveError`; if the request path with a slash added resolves successfully, redirect the user to the path with the slash.

+.. function:: serve.rollbacking(func)

+   :func:`Roll back <db.rollback>` the current transaction if the handler has thrown an exception.